 Stream Settings

-When using a Streaming method (HTTP Stream API, Kafka, AWS Kinesis) to ingest data, Hydrolix provides several customisations for how and when data is written into the table and for using stream authentication.
+When using a streaming method (HTTP Stream API, Kafka, AWS Kinesis) to ingest data, Hydrolix provides several customizations for how and when data is written into tables.
+There is also an option for table-specific stream authentication.

 Configuring How and When Data is Written

-Settings for Hot and Cold data can be independently configured and cover a variety of "tunables" that determine how often event partitions are flushed to storage and how many partitions are being worked on at any one time.
+Settings for hot and cold data can be independently configured and cover a variety of settings that determine how often event partitions are flushed to storage and how many partitions are being processed at any one time.

 Defaults